mliakos/my-blog-netlify/content/posts/real-time-app-using-react-redux-tailwind-css-firebase-part-2.md

 export default setTitle;
 ```

-This action is solely responsible for setting the Feature title.
+This action is solely responsible for setting the `FeatureTitle` value in our Redux store.

 ### Reducer